 - 1 (14- or 15-ounce, depending on brand you select) can quartered artichoke hearts, drained and rinsed twice (to remove excess sodium)

-- ¼ - ½ clove garlic, roasted (See How to Roast Garlic.
-Use as much or as little as you like - remember, properly roasted garlic is sweet & buttery!
-I use ½ clove.)
+- 2 or 3 cloves garlic, roasted (See How to Roast Garlic).
+Use as much or as little as you like – remember, properly roasted garlic is sweet and buttery!)

 - 2 Tablespoons dairy-free plain yogurt (or use your favorite dairy yogurt, Greek yogurt, sour cream or crème fraîche)

 - 1 – 2 teaspoons of fresh herbs (reduce amount by half if using dried herbs) of choice – Tarragon, chives, dill, etc. work well here.

 - Place all ingredients except herbs in your food processor or blender.

 - Pulse to process until mixture is smooth and creamy – until you reach the desired consistency (if you like a bit of texture in your dips, you will want to process less, before a true purée is achieved).

 - Spoon mixture into serving bowl and stir in herbs.

 - Finish with fresh ground black pepper, if desired.

 - Cover and chill at least 1 hour before serving.